nishantsbi/charlie86.github.io/_posts/2017-04-13-Coachella.md

 ---
 layout: post
 title: CoachellaR - A Cluster Analysis
-subtitle: The Three Types of Artists at Coachella 2017
+subtitle: The three types of artists you'll find at the festival
 bigimg: /img/coachella.gif
 ---
-Coachella starts today, and since I'm not lucky enough to be heading to the California desert festival this year, I decided to do the next best thing: use R to scrape the festival website and cluster the attending artists based on the audio features of their top ten Spotify tracks!
+Coachella kicks off today, but since I'm not lucky enough to head off into the California desert this year, I did the next best thing: used R to scrape the lineup from the festival's website and cluster the attending artists based on audio features of their top ten Spotify tracks!

 ## Scraping the Coachella Website for Artists
 From the [lineup page](https://www.coachella.com/lineup/){:target="_blank"}, I found the `lineup-listing` element and pulled it down as a character, then extracted just the individual JSON entries with regex into a character vector.